-- a) The commercial land use designations along County Road No. 2 in Odessa and Highway No. 33 in Bath are intended to encourage the renovation, redevelopment and expansion of these historic commercial areas. - b) Commercial development shall be oriented to Highway No. 33 or County Road No. 2 rather than onto adjoining side streets.
-Where it is essential for the provision of sufficient parking, or the proper siting of buildings the expansion of a commercial use onto an immediately adjacent property designated for another land use, but which abuts a commercial property fronting onto the above noted roads, may be permitted without amendment to this Official Plan provided the commercial use is oriented to Highway No. 33 or County Road No. 2, and is adequately buffered from adjoining residential uses. - c) Where necessary to protect the privacy of residential areas, buffering will be provided. - d) Development and redevelopment proposals should complement the heritage district in Bath, and the heritage and historic buildings in both communities. - e) In addition to all the Commercial policies and uses, at 118 Main Street in Odessa, a single property may also be used for a custom workshop for metal products provided its size remains small in nature and no outdoor storage is employed.
+- a) The commercial land use designations along County Road No. 2 in Odessa and Highway No. 33 in Bath are intended to encourage the renovation, redevelopment and expansion of these historic commercial areas. - b) Commercial development shall be oriented to Highway No. 33 or

+County Road No. 2 rather than onto adjoining side streets.
+Where it is essential for the provision of sufficient parking, or the proper siting of buildings the expansion of a commercial use onto an immediately adjacent property designated for another land use, but which abuts a commercial property fronting onto the above noted roads, may be permitted without amendment to this Official Plan provided the commercial use is oriented to Highway No. 33 or County Road No. 2, and is adequately buffered from adjoining residential uses.

+- c) Where necessary to protect the privacy of residential areas, buffering will be provided. - d) Development and redevelopment proposals should complement the heritage district in Bath, and the heritage and historic buildings in both communities. - e) In addition to all the Commercial policies and uses, at 118 Main Street and 15 Centre Street, both in Odessa, the combined properties may also be used for a custom workshop for metal products provided the maximum building size is 8,750 sq. ft. and no outdoor storage is employed.

-4.6.5.4.1 Windermere Estates and Loyalist Estates Commercial Policies a) The lands designated Commercial at Highway No. 33 and Somerset Avenue are intended for the development of uses to accommodate the daily and weekly shopping needs of the local residents, as well as cater to the traveling public.
+5.7.5.4.1 Windermere Estates and Loyalist Estates Commercial Policies

+- a) The lands designated Commercial at Highway No. 33 and Somerset Avenue are intended for the development of uses to accommodate the daily and weekly shopping needs of the local residents, as well as cater to the traveling public.
 Permitted uses include convenience stores, retail stores, personal service stores, financial institutions, gas bars, automobile service stations and/or supply outlets, business or professional offices, tourist facilities, motels, restaurants, theatres, places of amusement (excluding such uses as arcade centres and billiard halls), public and private recreational facilities, and daycare facilities.
-In addition:
+In addition: - i)

-- Commercial uses shall have direct but limited access to Highway No. 33 and shall require review and approval by Council in consultation with the Ministry of Transportation.
-Alternatively, secondary access locations may be permitted to collectors and local roads subject to review and approval by Council. - b) Two sites have been set aside for local commercial uses.
+Commercial uses shall have direct but limited access to Highway No. 33 and shall require review and approval by Council in consultation with the Ministry of Transportation.
+Alternatively, secondary access locations may be permitted to collectors and local roads subject to review and approval by Council. b) Two sites have been set aside for local commercial uses.
 One is at the south west corner of County Road No. 7 and Loyalist Boulevard and the second is at the north east corner of County Road No. 7 and the extension of Loyalist Boulevard easterly into Windermere Estates.